This page is also available in: Español (Spanish)

-Sociocracy and other forms of decentralized governance have received an increased level of interest in the past years.
+Sociocracy and other forms of decentralized governance have received an increased level of interest in recent years.
 Many people are questioning the ways of command-and- control and are longing for different ways of working together.

 The “self-management journey”, however, is hard to travel alone.
 A transition to decentralized collaboration requires knowledge, skills and a mindset that many of us are just stepping into.
 This makes perfect sense – we’re collectively leaving behind the command-and-control culture we have been accustomed with, without really knowing what the new ways look like.